omarqe/omarqe/README.md

 ## 👋 Hello there!

 I am **Omar,** a software engineer based in Malaysia.
 I enjoy building things and thus far had built web and mobile apps for small to big companies and organisations locally.
-Apart of writing codes, I do UI/UX design and also write stuffs about Computer Science and IT on Twitter and my blog.
+Apart of writing codes, I design modern and beautiful UI/UX and also write stuffs about Computer Science and IT on Twitter and my blog.

 **Backend:** PHP, SQL, Go, Java